 Microsoft suffocating the software-development ecosystem?

 Software giant removes Java support from Windows XP.
 Author and developer Clay Shirky asks PC manufacturers to resist Redmond by installing Java on their PCs anyway.
 Columnist Dan Gillmor is a supporter.

 Hope for the future: A couple of recent news stories point to the incredible resourcefulness — and speedy learning — of young people encountering the Internet for the first time.
 The Financial Times reported late last week on Indian street children discovering free Internet terminals placed on the streets of Delhi by a researcher.… Read the rest

 eCompany Now is now Business 2.0, and they’ve debuted a new site design under the new URL.
 My work as the “Defogger” continues under the magazine’s new name, with a weekly Web column and a monthly print column.
 This week’s column on slimming down your home page leads the new site’s lineup today.… Read the rest

 Good news for California citizens: Now you can be notified by pager when your neighborhood is scheduled for a rolling blackout.
 “Oh goody,” millions of power-hungry Californians are no doubt thinking.
-“Now I can plan ahead for those enforced hours of idleness and darkness when the power cuts out.”
-Provided, of course, that you remembered to charge up your pager or cell phone before they cut you off.… Read the rest
+“Now I can plan ahead for those enforced hours of idleness and darkness when the power cuts out.”… Read the rest

 Do you know how much your website’s home page weighs?
 The question may sound ridiculous: How can something composed of evanescent electrons and photons “weigh” anything?
 But in the parlance of Web design, “weight” is shorthand for how big a webpage is, in kilobytes.… Read the rest